 When you’re starting out as a UI designer, one of the most difficult decisions you’ll have to make is on your toolkit.
-Just researching the best design tools takes long enough, and you don’t want to dedicate hours to mastering a program that isn’t suitable for you.
+Just researching the best UI design software takes long enough, and you don’t want to dedicate hours to mastering a program that isn’t suitable for you.

 UI design tools help you prototype user interfaces for apps and websites, then share them with clients or co-workers.
 For a long time, many UI designers simply used Photoshop, but the unspecialized tools didn’t make for an efficient system.
 Now they have adopted several more UI/UX-focused programs, but the question is, which are best?

-We’ve collected some of the best full-featured UI design and prototyping tools, used by industry professionals to craft stunning interfaces.
+We’ve collected some of the best full-featured UI design and prototyping tools, used by responsive web designers to craft stunning interfaces.
 Knowing what each is focused on, you can pick the ones that fit your workflow.

 How to Choose the Right UI/UX Tool

-As you decide on each tool, remember that some are specialized for wireframing, mock-ups, or full-fledged prototypes, while others can do all three.
+As you decide on all of your design systems, remember that some are specialized for wireframing, mock-ups, or full-fledged prototypes, while others can do all three.
 If you don’t want to use multiple programs, make you choose one that includes the full set of UI design features.

-- Mockups: Most UI tools are focused around creating mockups rather than rougher wireframes or functional prototypes.
-Mockups need to look good, so make sure your design program has enough built-in tools to craft a beautiful recreation.
+- Mockups: The most fundamental of web design services.
+Most UI tools are focused around creating mockups rather than rougher wireframes or functional prototypes.
+Mockups need to look good and incorporate any declared website colors, so make sure your design program has enough built-in tools to craft a beautiful recreation.

 - Wireframing: If you need wireframing features, look for free icons and components, simple controls, and shortcuts to make the process as fast as possible.